Loop Quantization and Symmetry: Configuration Spaces: New Configuration Space for Loop Quantum Cosmology

 \section{New Configuration Space for Loop Quantum Cosmology}

 In the introduction, we sketched the Bojowald-Kastrup scheme that leads, in principle, to the quantization of a reduced theory along the lines of the full theory.
-In order to have a chance to implement this strategy successfully, we have seen that the corresponding algebras $\alg_1$ and $\alg_2$ have to fulfill the compatibility condition that $\setabb^\ast \alg_2$ is a dense subalgebra of $\alg_1$.
+In order to give us a chance to implement this strategy successfully, the corresponding algebras $\alg_1$ and $\alg_2$ have to fulfill the compatibility condition that $\setabb^\ast \alg_2$ is a dense subalgebra of $\alg_1$.
 In the standard LQC-LQG setting, however, this condition is not met.
 At the same time, we have seen that simply replacing $\alg_1$ by (the $C^\ast$-algebra generated by) $\setabb^\ast \alg_2$ solves this problem.
 In other words, we should just take the same sets of paths underlying the parallel transports in loop quantum gravity and in loop quantum cosmology.
 This, however, will lead to a different configuration space for loop quantum cosmology.
 In this section, we are going to determine this space for the easiest case of homogeneous isotropic cosmology and assume that the full gravity theory is based on piecewise analytic paths.
-For this, we will prove that the parallel transport for $c \invzush$ along any path $\gamma$ is a sum of a continuous function periodic in $c$ and a continuous function vanishing in $0$ and at infinity.
+For this, we will prove that the parallel transport for homogeneous isotropic connections $c \invzush$ along any analytic path $\gamma$ is a sum of a unique \footnote{See Corollary \ref{corr:AP+C_0_ist_C*-alg} in the appendix for a proof that the almost periodic functions and the continuous functions vanishing at infinity have trivial intersection.} continuous function periodic in $c$ and a unique continuous function vanishing at infinity.
 Even more, any such sum is in the $C^\ast$-algebra generated by the parallel transport matrix functions.
-So, by Section \ref{sect:subalgebra-sums}, the spectrum of $\alg_1 = C^\ast(\setabb^\ast \alg_2)$ is \bgl \bigl(\R \setminus\{0\}\bigr) \disjunion \rb \,. \egl
+In other words, $\alg_1 = C^\ast(\setabb^\ast\alg_2)$ equals $C_0(\R) \dirvsum C_\AP(\R)$.
+Now, by \cite{paper46}, its spectrum is the $\iota$-twisted sum \bgl \R \disjunion \rb \,, \egl

+a topology on the disjoint union of $\R$ and $\rb$ that intertwines both spaces in a topologically nontrivial way.